-Mi Pueblo is sponsored by the non-profit adoption family support group, Concern for Children, Inc. The camp provides children ages 6 months to 14 years with a positive and fun environment in which they may learn about the cultural heritage of their birth and can gain pride in both their heritage and themselves.
+Mi Pueblo is sponsored by the non-profit adoption family support group, Concern for Children, Inc. The Camp provides children and teens ages 2 years to 19 years with a positive and fun environment in which they may learn about Latino culture and can gain pride in both their heritage and themselves.
 Classes in dance, music, games, crafts, culture and Spanish language all focus upon the traditions of Latin American countries and Latino culture in the US.

 Latin American recipes each day.
 Culminating the week’s activities is a Fiesta celebration on Friday night.
 Campers, dressed in traditional and modern costumes, present dances and songs they learned during the week.
 Each year Camp activities focus upon a theme.
-Recent themes have included “Latin America Through the 20th Century” and “The Nature of Latin America.”
+Recent themes have included “Encanto,” “Festivales y Momentos Felices – Festivals and Happy Moments!”, “Latin America Through the 20th Century” and “The Nature of Latin America.”

 The classes at the Camp are taught by members of the Cleveland Latino community, giving campers positive role models who share their heritage.
-All other Camp operations are covered by more than 60 volunteers, including parents of the campers anxious to learn about the culture of their children’s birth countries.
-Over twenty teen and young adult volunteers, many of who were adopted from Latin America also give support.
+All other Camp operations are covered by more than 50 volunteers.
+Over twenty teens participated in our first full week Teen Program in 2022, and other teens and young adult volunteers, many of who were adopted from Latin America, volunteer to help operate the Camp.
 The campers develop a special bond with the teens, seeing young adults who are “just like me.”
-A special evening for the teen volunteers is held during the week of camp.
+A special evening for the teens is held during the week of camp.

 The wonderful thing about Mi Pueblo is how amazing it is to see such a beneficial activity blossom forth seemingly from nothing each year for one week, drawing families from all over Ohio and the country who, in just 5-7 days, rekindle or enkindle friendships and immerse children, teens and adults in Latin American culture and an adoptee-family atmosphere.

-Information about Mi Pueblo is disseminated through our newsletter, La Prensa de Mi Pueblo, and a copy of our most recent newsletter is available on this website.
+Information about Mi Pueblo is disseminated through our newsletter, La Prensa de Mi Pueblo.

 Email the Camp Director, Bill Gruber at GruberWL@aol.com